liweiyap/text-popover-macOS/README.md

 <img src="text-popover-macOS/Assets.xcassets/screenshot-demo-front.png" width="500"/>

 1. This button closes the app.
-2. This button takes the user to the [next page](#next-page-of-popover) of the popover, which shows any additional text that you might want to display.
+2. This button takes you to the [next page](#next-page-of-popover) of the popover, which shows any additional text that you might want to display.
 3. This is the amount of time remaining before the text changes to the next available one in the current database.
 4. This button opens the [settings window](#adjusting-the-settings).
 5. This is the user-defined main text for display.
 In the image above, the main text (_Expression_) is a German idiom.